 “storying – an archaic term, describes a process; a way of translating complex ideas into an oral form”

-Pamela Neil creates innovative and highly original live oral performances and podcasts exploring controversial issues and social change.
+Pamela creates innovative and highly original oral performances exploring controversial issues.
 Her work has been described as ‘brilliant’, ‘thought-provoking’ and ‘provocative’.
-Previous live performances have covered subjects as diverse as adoption, indefinite detention, paedophilia, the work of academics in conflict zones, Rwandan genocide, coming out as LGBT teenagers, and social cohesion on council estates.
+Previous live performances have covered topics as diverse as adoption, indefinite detention, paedophilia, the Rwandan genocide, coming out as LGBT teenagers, and social cohesion on council estates.

-“Storying complex thoughts and ideas for the oral form is a very particular skill’, Pamela explains.
+“Storying complex thoughts and ideas for the oral form is a very particular skill.
 An intimate knowledge of a topic is not enough when curating your own work.
-As a curator curates an exhibition, storying is about selecting and arranging ideas to achieve a particular outcome or meaning; what you say (about what you know), why and how you say it.”
+As a curator curates an exhibition, storying is about selecting and arranging ideas to achieve a particular outcome or meaning in an oral form; what you say (about what you know), why and how you say it.”

 As Samuel Taylor Coleridge wrote in the poem Kisses, in 1793, ‘…if storying Legends tell aright, Once fram’d a rich Elixir of Delight…’.